top of page

 Rotorua

-The man who made that marg was Eduardo Diaz, who was not only the owner of the restaurant but a platinum album titled Kantuna.
-He sat with us for while and talked about growing up in Chile, fleeing to New Zealand after the coup in 1973 and becoming a New Zealand Latin music pop star.
+The man who made that marg was Eduardo Diaz, who was not only the owner of the restaurant but also a platinum album titled Kantuna.
+He sat with us for a while and talked about growing up in Chile, fleeing to New Zealand after the coup in 1973, and becoming a New Zealand Latin music pop star.

 Also included was a tour of a school for Māori sculptors.
 When I asked our guide "Where's the ladies?"
 I was informed that the Māori tradition only allows men to sculpt wood, although it appears that the Māori tradition does allow the use of power tools and hardened steel chisels.
 Note: Women are allowed to weave baskets.